 - Alternatively, you may request that the instructors e-mail your course grades to your association dean.
 Your dean must receive this verification of your grades no later than 12 noon on the Monday before Final Exercises.
 You are responsible, not your dean or your instructor, for making sure that your dean receives these grades on time.

-Once you have provided to your association dean all grades and verification that your major is completed, your dean will inform Ms. Maggie Harmon (104 Monroe Hall) that you have been approved to pick up tickets for graduation.
+Once you have provided to your association dean all grades and verification that your major is completed, your dean will inform Ms. Linda Newman (104 Monroe Hall) that you have been approved to pick up tickets for graduation.

 Tickets will be available no earlier than the Thursday before Final Exercises, and no later than the day following (i.e., the Friday before Final Exercies) at 4:00 P.M.

 Ms. Newman (104 Monroe Hall) will require you to sign a form that verifies that you understand that participation in the ceremony does not mean you have graduated.
 Your name will not appear in the graduation program and you will not receive a diploma.

 You must contact the College Registrar and complete the appropriate graduation application by the July 1 deadline for August graduation.

 To receive a diploma from the University, students must achieve a minimum grade point average of 2.0 in courses required for graduation and meet all degree requirements.
 All students receive the diploma through the mail - be sure yor diploma address is correct in SIS.

 Students who graduate in August or December may either pick up their diploma in the Office of the University Registrar or pay a fee to have the diploma mailed to them.

 Requirements to receive a diploma:

 - Students must be registered at the University during the semester in which they receive the degree.
 NOTE: Those carrying no courses must register as non-residents and pay the affiliated degree fee.